This is only applicable to on-premise deployments.

-This article provides the instructions to configure Active Directory or LDAP for single, and multiple domains.
-Note that this configuration is portal-wide and affects all tenants (accounts) within Appspace.
+This guide will show you the steps to configure Active Directory or LDAP for single domains.
+Note that this configuration is portal-wide and affects all tenants (accounts) within the Appspace instance.

 This feature has been designed to work with a flat Active Directory structure.

-- Appspace user credentials with Portal Administrator role.
+- Appspace Core user credentials with Portal Administrator role.

 - Active Directory enabled with Administrator-level credentials.